dixonary/netevents/readme.md

 A simple, event-driven TCP networking client-server architecture.

 # DO NOT USE THIS CODE.
-I AM STILL WORKING ON IT AND IT DOES NOT ACTUALLY WORK YET.
+I AM STILL WORKING ON IT AND IT ~~DOES NOT ACTUALLY WORK YET~~ ONLY JUST WORKS.

 ## Supported targets